 me:printTSsos, which prints the sum of states, N(E) at the TS for reactions specified in reactionList.
 In the case of ILT, unlike standard RRKM methods, there is no explicit TS, and reaction flux is calculated directly.
 Nevertheless, an ‘effective’ TS sum of states may be calculated from the calculated reaction flux.

-me:printGrainedSpeciesProfile, which prints out time evolution of every grain in the logarithmic time scale.
+me:printGrainedSpeciesProfile, which prints out time evolution of every grain on a logarithmic time scale.
+Note this control is not supported for systems that contain a second order term.

 me:printGrainTransitionStateFlux, which prints out grained transition state fluxes.